Workers' Comp Claims Examiners

 Companies hire people with a variety of work backgrounds for claims examiner positions.
 Experience in the legal field, such as paralegal or law enforcement work, can be helpful.
 Entry-level examiners usually start out working on small insurance claims under the supervision of a senior claims examiner.
 As they become more experienced, they are given more complex assignments.

-Requirements vary from state to state.
-For example, in Oregon, all workers' compensation claims examiners employed by businesses, insurers and third-party administrators must pass a certification examination.
-According to the U.S. Bureau of Labor Statistics, claims examiners in some states can substitute a voluntary professional designation for passage of a licensing exam; other states allow employees to work under a company license (www.bls.gov).
+Licensure requirements vary from state to state.
+For example, in Oregon, all workers' compensation claims examiners employed by businesses, insurers, and third-party administrators must pass a certification examination.
+In some states can substitute a voluntary professional designation for passage of a licensing exam; other states allow employees to work under a company license.

 Adjusters and examiners need to keep up with new state and federal workers' compensation laws.
 Continuing education courses can be found through state websites and public and private schools.
 Some employers, such as insurance companies, also offer continuing education units with more and more courses being offered online.